Golden Globes Return to Sunday in 2024 as Telecast Takes Bids for New Broadcast Partner (EXCLUSIVE)

-The 81st Golden Globe Awards are heading back to Sunday night.
-The film and TV celebration, which officially kicks off awards season, has staked January 7, 2024 for its next telecast, Variety can report exclusively.
+The Golden Globe Awards are heading back to Sunday night.
+The film and TV celebration, which officially kicks off awards season, has staked Jan.
+7, 2024 for its next telecast.

 Both TV networks and streamers are in the mix to air the next installment, one of the sources added.
 This includes NBC, the network which has broadcast the show since 1996.
 That year, “Sense and Sensibility” took home best drama, and Emma Thompson, the winner for best motion picture screenplay, delivered a memorable speech in character as Jane Austen.
 It’s not surprising that streamers are interested in the Globes, as the major platforms look to diversify their viewing experiences with live programming.
 In January, Netflix announced a multiyear deal to host the Screen Actors Guild Awards (which goes on service starting in 2024, and this year will be live-streamed on Netflix’s official YouTube channel).